mrerol/ITU-18-19-Fall-BLG317E-Database-Systems-Ticketz/docs/source/developer/member3.rst

 The attributes of expeditions table are expedition_id, from_city, from_ter,
 to_city, to_ter, dep_time, arr_time, date, price, plane_id, current_cap, total_cap,
 total_cap, driver_id, firm_id and document.
-firm_id is primary key for hotels table.
+expedition_id is primary key for expeditions table.
 There are six more key attributes that are from_city, to_city, from_ter, to_ter, plane_id and driver_id.
 from_city and to_city attributes are foreign keys and the reference of the